orsenthil/senthil.learntosolveit.com-deploy/posts/2006/12/08/scrmabled.md

 .. title: scrmabled
 .. slug: scrmabled
 .. date: 2006-12-08 22:03:00
-.. tags:
+.. tags: scrmabled
 .. category: General
-.. description:
+.. description: A humorous post exploring letter scrambling puzzles and commentary.
-.. categories: General
-.. wp-status: publish

 Tihs is a pelicaur pproetry that if the fsirt and the lsat ltteer of the wdros rmiean the smae, and the rset is scbelmard, then you mhigt siltl be able to